-3.5.1.
-From March to May 2023, only two grids in North Lantau waters recorded dolphin occurrence (each with a single sighting) during on-effort search.

-They were both located to the north of HKLR09 alignment (Figures 3a and 3b).
-Notably, all grids near HKLR03/HKBCF reclamation sites as well as TMCLKL bridge alignments did not record any presence of dolphins at all during on-effort search in the present quarterly period (Figures 3a and 3b).
+- 3.5.1.
+From March to May 2024, only three grids in North Lantau waters recorded dolphin occurrence (each with a single sighting) during on-effort search.
+They were located to the south of HKLR09 alignment, east of Lung Kwu Chau, and north of Siu Mo To, respectively (Figures 3a and 3b).
+Notably, all grids near HKLR03/HKBCF reclamation sites as well as TMCLKL bridge alignments did not record any presence of dolphins at all during on-effort search in the present quarterly period (Figures 3a and 3b). - 3.5.2.

-- 3.5.2.
 It should be emphasized that the amount of survey effort collected in each grid during the three-month period was fairly low (6-12 units of survey effort for most grids), and therefore the habitat use pattern derived from the three-month dataset should be treated with caution.
 A more complete picture of dolphin habitat use pattern should be examined when more survey effort for each grid is collected throughout the impact phase monitoring programme. - 3.5.3.
 When compared with the habitat use patterns during the baseline period, dolphin usage in NEL and NWL has drastically diminished in both areas during the present impact monitoring period (Figure 4).
-During the baseline period, many grids between Siu Mo To and Shum Shui Kok in NEL recorded moderately high to high dolphin densities, which was in stark contrast to the complete absence of dolphins there during the present impact phase period. - 3.5.4.
+During the baseline period, many grids between Siu Mo To and Shum Shui Kok in NEL recorded moderately high to high dolphin densities, which was in stark contrast to the near absence of dolphins there during the present impact phase period. - 3.5.4.
 The density patterns were also drastically different in NWL between the baseline and impact phase monitoring periods, with high dolphin usage recorded throughout the area during the baseline period, especially around Sha Chau, near Black Point, to the west of the airport, as well as between Pillar Point and airport platform.
-In contrast, only two grids with one sighting each were located at the southwestern corner of the survey area during the present impact phase period (Figure 4). - 3.6.
+In contrast, only two grids with one sighting each were located near Lung Kwu Chau and at the southwestern corner of the survey area during the present impact phase period (Figure 4). - 3.6.
 Mother-calf pairs - 3.6.1.
-During the present quarterly period, no young calf was sighted at all among the three dolphin groups. - 3.7.
-Activities and associations with fishing boats - 3.7.1.
-During the present quarterly period, one of the two dolphin groups was engaged in feeding activity, which was located just to the north of the HKLR bridge alignment (Figure 5).
-On the contrary, none of these groups was engaged in socializing, traveling or milling/resting activities. - 3.7.2.
-Furthermore, none of the two dolphin groups was found to be associated with any operating fishing vessel during the present impact phase period. - 3.8.
-Summary of photo-identification works - 3.8.1.
-From March to May 2023, around 500 digital photographs were taken during
+During the present quarterly period, no young calf was sighted at all among the three dolphin groups.

+3.7.
+Activities and associations with fishing boats

+3.7.1.
+During the present quarterly period, one of the three dolphin groups was engaged in feeding activity, which was located just to the east of Lung Kwu Chau (Figure 5).
+On the contrary, none of these groups was engaged in socializing, traveling or milling/resting activities.

+3.7.2.
+Furthermore, none of the three dolphin groups was found to be associated with any operating fishing vessel during the present impact phase period.

+3.8.
+Summary of photo-identification works

-- the impact phase monitoring surveys for the photo-identification work. - 3.8.2.
-From both dolphin sightings, a total of five individual dolphins were identified (see summary table in Annex III and photographs of identified individuals in Annex IV).
+- 3.8.1.
+From March to May 2024, around 300 digital photographs were taken during the impact phase monitoring surveys for the photo-identification work. - 3.8.2.
+From two of the three dolphin sightings, a total of three individual dolphins were identified (see summary table in Appendix III and photographs of identified individuals in Appendix IV).
 All of them were re-sighted only once, and their re-sightings were only made in NWL during the quarterly period.